MP Estate Planning UK

 What “value at the time of death” means

 Digital assets are valued at market value on the date of death.
-That single snapshot feeds into the estate total.
+That single snapshot feeds into the estate total, which determines whether the nil-rate band is exceeded and how much IHT is due.

-For example, if 1 Bitcoin is worth £30,000 on the date of death, that figure is included in the estate calculation.
-Rapid price swings after that date do not change the value used for probate.
+For example, if 1 Bitcoin is worth £30,000 on the date of death, that figure is included in the estate calculation — regardless of whether it rises or falls afterwards.
+Rapid price swings after that date do not change the value used for the IHT return or the Grant of Probate application.

-• Key rules: prove ownership, identify holdings and show control.
+• Key rules: prove ownership, identify all holdings and demonstrate who had control.

-• Practical risks: lack of access causes probate delays and queries from HMRC.
+• Practical risks: lack of access causes probate delays, potential asset loss and queries from HMRC.

-Good records and clear access instructions save time and stress.
+Good records and clear access instructions save time, money and stress.
 For more detail on HMRC’s approach see how HMRC treats digital assets and guidance on valuation and record-keeping.

 What counts as part of your estate when you hold cryptocurrency